 Ease of Use

-When it comes to commuting to and from work, stopping at the gym on your way home, or traveling, we liked this pack.
+When it comes to commuting to and from work, stopping at the gym on your way home, or traveling, this is a great option.
 Keeping your items in place and organized is a cinch with the Surge.
 The number one feature that sets this pack apart is the TSA-friendly laptop compartment.
-Unzip and it opens like a butterfly to lay completely flat.
-With no zippers, pockets, or any extras in the way, you can cruise through most airport security screenings without removing your laptop and placing in a separate bin.
-This isn't a big deal if you fly infrequently, but our testers who work and travel significantly loved this feature.
+Unzip, and it opens like a butterfly to lay completely flat.
+With no zippers, pockets, or any extras in the way, you can cruise through most airport security screenings without removing your laptop and putting it in a separate bin.
+This capability isn't a big deal if you fly infrequently, but our testers who work and travel significantly love this feature.
 One less thing to remove at security is a big bonus.
 On top of its excellent organizational skills, this is a large reason it wins our Top Pick for Frequent Flyers Award.

 The Surge is home in an urban environment, Monday through Friday.
 It is more techy and larger than we prefer for day hikes.
-It will carry your water and extra layers and snacks on the trails, but it's just not very efficient.
-In such cases, we prefer this pack's cousin, the Borealis, or the Black Hole from Patagonia.
+It will carry your water and extra layers and snacks on the trails, but it's just not very efficient as other versatile options.

 When it comes to sleek looks, the Surge is a fish out of water.
 Built more for practicality than appearance, it landed at the bottom of the Style metric, along with the two other packs from The North Face.
 To most of our testers, friends, and colleagues, these packs all resemble bookbags from school days, albeit they are teched out much nicer.
 The Surge is at home on campus, but lacks urban style.

 This pack falls to the middle of the competition in this category.
 With a water-resistant shell, your gear and devices should survive quick spells under rain clouds.
-The Surge falls behind the Borealis and Recon in this metric based on one feature.
-Unlike its cousins, there is no flap of material covering the zipper to the laptop compartment.
-As this compartment holds the most expensive product in your bag on average and zippers are a common source of water entry, we are left confused why The North Face didn't include such coverage on one of its three laptop backpacks we reviewed.
+There is no flap of material covering the zipper to the laptop compartment.
+As this compartment holds the most expensive product in your bag on average and zippers are a common source of water entry, we are confused why The North Face didn't include such coverage on such an important part of the pack.
 Such a flap does cover the middle compartment.

 Users who frequent airports and security screenings will fall for this backpack for its TSA-approved laptop compartment, but that's not all.
 The Surge offers all-around quality during the work week, with plenty of specialized pockets for your daily items and devices.
 Bike commuters, though, might opt for a more water resistant model in case of rain.